-Included within the Alpena Bi-Path system is Island Park and Wildlife Sanctuary, a 17 acre Island jewel surrounded by the Thunder Bay River which winds through 500 acres of back waters, low islands and waterfowl.
+Included within the Alpena Bi-Path system is Island Park and Wildlife Sanctuary, a 17-acre Island jewel surrounded by the Thunder Bay River which winds through 500 acres of back waters and low islands.
 The island is located in the heart of the City of Alpena, accessible from US 23.
 Although once allowed, motorized vehicles have been prohibited for years.
-Several footpaths along the island’s perimeter and the interior lead joggers, walkers, photographers, fishermen, nature lovers through varied eco systems including sand dunes, meadows, woodlands, gentle slopes, marsh areas.
+Several footpaths along the island’s perimeter and the interior lead joggers, walkers, photographers, fishermen, nature lovers through varied ecosystems including sand dunes, meadows, woodlands, gentle slopes, and marsh areas.
 Viewing platforms are handicapped-accessible.
-Go to http://www.alpena.mi.us for maps!

 Note: Not all sections of each trail are approved for every activity listed for the trail as a whole.
 Please click on individual trail sections to see approved activities for that section.